AndyAn7/README-Generator/readmeGen/README-Generator.md

 ## [Description](#description)

 <a name="description"></a>
 This application will utilize user input in order to markedly display a README.md file for a user's project.
-The README generated is complete and meets the best-practice standard..
+The README generated is complete and meets the best-practice standard.

 ## [Language Utilized](#language)